 And they both make it straightforward to install common web apps like WordPress.
 Here’s what their respective “backend” setups look like –

 As you can see, they are very similar.
-That said, Bluehost goes for a cleaner looks with fewer blatant upsells.
+They both have fairly clean designs.
+That said, Bluehost goes for a less cluttered look with fewer blatant upsells.

 Their account management panel is less mid-2000s and more minimalist.
 Their WordPress installation wizard includes fewer upsells for theme and services upsells (example from HostGator’s signup process) –